junghyun-kim/opq/README.md

 ### Large File Handling

-OPQ is designed to handle large files efficiently:
+OPQ.RS is designed to handle large files efficiently:

 #### ✅ **Uncompressed Files (Recommended for large datasets)**
 - **Streaming processing** - Only loads data as needed